Foundations of Graphics & Compute: Volume 3: Computing

 ★ ★ ★ ★ ☆

 I'll be honest, I wasn't sure what to expect with Foundations of Graphics & Compute: Volume 3: Computing, but wow!
 It completely blew me away.
-The way the author explains compute made everything click for me.
-I've been struggling with programming for years, and this book gave me the tools I needed.
+The way the author explains webgpu made everything click for me.
+I've been struggling with webgpu for years, and this book gave me the tools I needed.
 My favorite part was when they talked about shader - it reminded me so much of my own experience with simulation.
 I've already recommended it to all my friends!

 ★ ★ ★ ★ ☆